- Premium features included

 For paid ads, the Meta Lead Ads integration pipes leads right into your lists.
 They claim thousands of integrations for common business tools.
 Bottom line: you can piece together a decent marketing setup—store, payments, ads, email—without custom development.

-Different departments have different hours, so check your account settings and the Help Center page before planning to tackle something big.
-The trainer sessions work great for learning new features or reviewing your workflow.
+Different departments have different hours, so check your Constant Contact account settings and the Help Center page before planning to tackle something big.

 Chat and phone are better when something’s broken and you need help now.
 If you’re getting a team up to speed, set up some templates first, then hop on a trainer session to make sure everyone’s doing things the same way.